Jason Roy: 2016: T20 World Cup, Sri Lanka and Pakistan

 Roy was selected in England's T20 World Cup squad but struggled in the opening game defeat against the West Indies.
 In the second match, he hit 43 off just 16 balls to help England chase down 230 against South Africa.
 However, he was out cheaply in the game against Afghanistan, making just five, although England won the game.
 After scoring 42 in the final group game against Sri Lanka, he smashed a quickfire 78 in the semi-final against New Zealand on a Feroz Shah Kotla wicket to help England qualify for the final against the West Indies.
 Roy was out for a duck in the final, and England went on to lose the game to West Indies.
 He was named in the 'Team of the Tournament' for the 2016 T20 World Cup by the ICC and Cricbuzz.

 Roy kept his place in the ODI squad for the series against Sri Lanka.
 In the first Match he scored 3 runs, as England managed to tie the match.
 In the second match he made an outstanding 112 not out, as he shared a record opening stand with Alex Hales of 256.
 He also got two run outs as he won man of the match.
 In the third match he made an unbeaten five as weather ended the match.
 In the fourth match he scored his second century of the series, making 162 as England won the match by six wickets.
 In the final game of the series he hit 34 as England scored 324 and won the match by 122 runs.
 Roy was named man of the series following his impressive performances.
-He was out for a duck in the only T20I between the two sides, which England won by eight wickets.
+He was out for a duck in the only T20I between the two teams, which England won by eight wickets.

 In the first ODI of the series against Pakistan, Roy scored 65 off 56 balls as England won by DLS method.
 Roy was awarded the man of the match award for his efforts.
 In the next 3 ODIs he made scores of 0, 15 and 14 respectively as England built a 4–0 series lead.
 In the fifth ODI Roy made 87, although Pakistan won by 4 wickets to deny England a 5–0 series whitewash.
 In the only T20I of the series, Roy made 21 runs from 20 balls as Pakistan chased down England's target of 134 with over 5 overs to spare.